 I know a man who started saving for his daughter’s wedding when she was just a little girl.
 Long before she ever met the man she would marry her father was setting money aside for her special day, even when money was tight.

 Over the years, he could have spent more on himself, buying a better brand of clothing or indulging in more expensive cars.
 Instead, motivated by his love for his daughter, he built up a savings account earmarked for her wedding.

 When she eventually got married, I think it was deeply satisfying to him to be able to give his daughter the gift of a beautiful wedding.
 Of course, it was a great blessing to her as well, as it was to me since that man is my father-in-law!

-Putting money in savings can seem incredibly boring—painful even, when you think of what you could spend that money on instead, or how little interest savings accounts are paying these days.
+Putting money in savings can seem incredibly boring—painful even, when you think of what you could spend that money on instead.

 That’s why it’s important to be clear about why you’re saving.
 If saving money feels like a burden or responsibility, chances are you won’t.
 But when saving money is tied to your most valued relationships, chances are better you will.

 Saving money helps you love people well

 Some people truly do live on the financial edge.
 They can’t save.
 Paying the bills really is a paycheck-to-paycheck proposition.

 But it’s been my experience that many others who don’t have enough in savings actually could save more.
 If that’s you, you’re probably not interested in a finger-wagging lecture.
 But maybe what would be helpful is seeing more clearly the connection between your finances and your most important relationships.

 I once commissioned a national survey that asked people how stressed they felt and how much they had in savings.
 By far, the people who were the most stressed were those with the least in savings.
 Build a sufficient savings account and it’ll help dial down the stress in your life and your relationships.